5 Essential Poodle Grooming Tasks

 It’s made with natural herbs and oils and leaves our poodles’ hair soft, silky and manageable.
 And the smell is amazing!

 Coming Soon – video tutorials on dog bathing.
-For now, let me just say that I HIGHLY recommend this K9 Fluffer Dog Dryer!
+For now, let me just say that I HIGHLY recommend this K9 Fluffer Dog Dryer for poodle grooming!
 It has a variable speed control and provides more than enough drying power.
 I LOVE IT!

 Learn more about the K9 Fluffer Dog Dryer